Tokugawa Satotaka

 Count Tokugawa Satotaka (徳川 達孝) was a Japanese aristocrat and politician who was Grand Chamberlain of Japan from 1922 to 1927.

-Life
+Biography

 He was born on 25 May 1865, the fourth son of Tokugawa (Tayasu) Yoshiyori and the younger brother of Tokugawa Iesato.
 His childhood name was Gunnosuke (群之助).

 In 1897, he became a member of the House of Peers.
 He also served on the Board of Trustees of Gakushūin.
 He served as Grand Chamberlain from 1922 to 1927, and went on to become chairman of the Japan Kōdōkai.

 He died on 18 February 1941.